How to Document Home Contents After a Flood

 - Write down every call, date, time, and name

-And do not throw damaged items away until the adjuster has seen them or explicitly cleared them.
+And if you can help it, do not throw damaged items away until the adjuster has seen them or explicitly cleared them.
 A ruined thing you can show is worth more than a ruined thing you described from memory.

 The best time to document your home contents was before the flood.